GandalfTea/Notebooks/CS/OS/Operating Systems From 0 to 1/x86 Assembly And C.md

   60105e: 	23 01 			and 	eax,DWORD PTR [rcx]
 ```

 _gcc_ generates the variables as seen above.
 Since this is data section, the assembly listing carries no meaning.
 When _byte_ is declared with _uint8_t_, gcc guarantees that the size is always 1 byte.
 You might notice the extra `00` next to `12`, this is normal as _gcc_ adds extra _padding bytes_.
-To make it easier to see, we can look at the _readelf_ putput of the _.data_ section :
+To make it easier to see, we can look at the _readelf_ output of the _.data_ section :
 ```
 $ readelf -x .data hello
 ```